 View related news articles

-At the end of last year, we reported on the proposed changes to the conditions which must be satisfied for entrepreneurs’ relief (ER) to be available on a disposal of shares and the potential pitfalls with the new test.
+At the end of last year on 29 October 2018, Philip Hammond delivered his autumn budget.
+Following widespread speculation, the budget confirmed changes to the conditions which must be satisfied for shareholders to take advantage of Entrepreneur’s Relief (ER) on a disposal of their shares.

-On 21 December 2018, HMRC released a revised draft of the legislation, taking into account the numerous concerns which had been raised.
-In this update, we consider whether the new draft gives adequate protection to shareholders who hold special classes of shares.
+On 21 December 2018, HMRC released a revised draft of the legislation, considering the numerous concerns which had been raised.

 The alternative test requires the shareholder to be entitled to at least 5% of the proceeds in the event of a disposal of the whole of the company’s ordinary share capital.